Our priority is to help users perform administrative tasks with ease and manage their stores effectively.

 Write casual, but professional, content in gender-neutral terms.

 Create a consistent tone of communication that sounds like dialogue, as you would hear it.
-Here’s a useful tip when creating copy: Imagine describing the product or task face-to-face with a new marketing employee tasked with using Magento Admin.
+Here’s a useful tip when creating copy: Imagine describing the product or task face-to-face with a new marketing employee tasked with using Admin.

 Write sentences with plain, concise language.
 Use contractions for verbs.
 Never use a long word when a shorter word can take its place, and omit unnecessary words.